rehierl/node-tree-outliner/3-basic-design/3-9-0-design-x.md

 close `s3` (as it is already closed when `n2` is being entered).

 Note that, from the perspective of this design, this case is a non-issue.
-That is, because sections will be ignored as soon as they are closed.
+That is, because sections will be ignored by subsequent operations as soon as they are closed.
 Because of that, any such modified definition (with regards to `n2`) is not understood to be with regards to `n3/s3`, but with regards to some other open presequent section.
-Consequently, modified definitions may yield unexpected results, if the above structural dependency is not correctly taken into account.
+Consequently, modified definitions may yield unexpected results, if the above structural aspect is not correctly taken into account.

 However, certain conditions may still yield a seemingly identical result.
 If that is the case, the reasons for those matching results differ none the less.